Avi1702/cloudwalker/README.md

 Step-3 : To start forntend, run:
 ### `npm start`

-Step-4 : To run the Backend, you can use:
+Step-4 : To start the Backend, Move to the directory `./backend` and run:
 ### `node index.js`  ||  `nodemon index.js`

 Step-5 : Can Connect to your local MonogoDB Database using URL: